railwayapp/docs/src/docs/quick-start.md

 ### Join the Community

-Chat with Railway members, ask questions, and hang out in our <a href="https://discord.gg/railway" target="_blank">community Discord</a> with fellow builders!
+Chat with Railway members, ask questions, and hang out in our <a href="https://discord.gg/railway" target="_blank">Discord community</a> with fellow builders!
 We'd love to have you!